 Private Pay

-What is Nursing Home – Some individuals pay for nursing home care out of pocket.
+What is Nursing Home Care? – Some people choose to pay for these services out of pocket.